 - allocate sufficient time to put together a well-written summary of the nominees qualifications and how he or she fits the criteria for the award.

 Advisor recognition should not be just an afterthought or one of those things we will do if we get around to it.
 A very well-planned, systematic approach is crucial to success in the award nomination process on a regular basis.

 Editor’s Note: Congratulations to Utah State University, whose advisors are among the most decorated in the nation.
 Here, Student Support Services Program Director Nazih Al-Rashid receives the 2005 Outstanding Institutional Advising Program Award from NACADA President Eric White.

 Cite this article using APA style as: Mortenson, J. (2005, December).
 Outstanding advising awards: Tips on putting together a successful nomination packet.
-Academic Advising Today, 28(4).
-Retrieved from [insert url here]
+Academic Advising Today, 28(4). [insert url here]